 Using a tool like Panopto means that these recordings can be saved to a searchable video library and watched as needed so that new hires can review what they learned from their colleagues.
 Video can also be used by internal subject matter experts to gear up new colleagues quickly and in a more personal way that merely sending them a report or set of documents.

 Ready to see how Panopto can help improve your onboarding process?
-Contact our team today for a free 30-day trial.
+Contact our team today for a free trial.